School of Medicine

 Health Services Research Program Coordinator, Emergency Medicine

-Co-developed and supported the workflow of the Emergency Department Data Analytics Committee to service over 30 data requests supporting research (clinical, artificial intelligence, digital health, health services), education (trainee clinical performance metrics), clinical operations, and business intelligence. -
+Co-develop and facilitate workflow of the Emergency Department Data Analytics Committee to service 30+ data requests supporting research (clinical, artificial intelligence, digital health, health services), education (trainee clinical performance metrics), clinical operations, and business intelligence

 Terry Platchek